-YSLPR is seeking submissions from undergraduate and graduate students from across the United States.
-We are looking for evidence-based analysis with original insights, which adds to scholarship in their subject area.
+YSLPR is seeking submissions by June 7th from undergraduate and graduate students across the United States.
+We are looking for evidence-based analysis with original insights, which adds to scholarship in its subject area.

 - Must be primarily focused on state and local policies.

 - Must contain original analysis and not have already been published by another journal or organization.